 Zimmer received his PhD in 2007 from the Department of Media, Culture, and Communication at New York University.
 He was a Student Fellow at the Information Law Institute at NYU Law from 2004-2007, and was the Microsoft Resident Fellow at the Information Society Project at Yale Law School for 2007-2008, and remains an Affiliated Fellow.
 Zimmer joined UW-Milwaukee’s School of Information Studies in 2008.

-Zimmer is on the editorial advisory boards of Internet Research, the Journal of Information, Communication and Ethics in Society, and the International Review of Information Ethics, and is co-editor of The Information Society book series for MIT Press, Zimmer has overseen the publication of numerous academic titles by leading scholars.
-He has participated in various public interest activities, and provided expert advice and consultation for projects at the American Library Association’s Office For Intellectual Freedom, the New York Public Library, National Information Standards Organization (NISO), Google, Microsoft, among others.
-Zimmer serves on numerous advisory boards, including the Washington, D.C.-based Future of Privacy Forum think tank and the NSF-sponsored Values-in-Design Council, and served on the executive committee of the Association of Internet Researchers.
+Zimmer is on the editorial advisory boards of Internet Research, the Journal of Information, Communication and Ethics in Society, and the International Review of Information Ethics.
+As co-editor of The Information Society book series for MIT Press, Zimmer has overseen the publication of numerous academic titles by leading scholars.
+He has participated in numerous public interest activities, and provided expert advice and consultation for projects with the American Library Association’s Office For Intellectual Freedom, the New York Public Library, National Information Standards Organization (NISO), Google, Microsoft, among others.
+Zimmer serves on numerous advisory boards, including the Washington, D.C.-based Future of Privacy Forum think tank and the NSF-sponsored Values-in-Design Council, and served on the executive committee of the Association of Internet Researchers from 2009-2015.